ssfsx17/ffpnp/pandoc-markdown/0710-status-conditions.md

 ### Status: Boost Attack

-Your outgoing Physical After-Armor Damage is increased by 25%.
+Your P-Potency for damage is increased by 25.

 ### Status: Boost Critical